columbia-it/covid-infocommons/documentation/deploying.md

 # Note that the below command uses "cuit-dev-role", because it's the role
 # for developers, not for a "dev" environment
+# BUT the numerical part is for the prod environment credentials
 python saml.py cuit-dev-role 031752658700